lacryptorina/trythis/CODE_OUTPUT.md

 ---

+### **Summary**

-This is the **complete, fully functioning code** with all necessary files and instructions.
-You can now run the bot effortlessly!
-Let me know if you need further assistance.
+This updated code includes all necessary logic for the `/mev`, `/pump`, and `/real` commands, along with a deployment script (`deploy.sh`) to make the process effortless.
+The bot is now ready to be deployed and run on any server with a single command.
+Let me know if you need further assistance!